 Level 1: Standard HVAC system inspection

-Although we refer to this inspection as "basic" or "standard," it still results in valuable information that helps buyers and sellers make informed decisions.
-It covers the following analyses for the air conditioning system:
+Although we refer to this inspection as “basic” or “standard,” it still results in valuable information that helps buyers and sellers make informed decisions.
+It covers the following analyses of the air conditioning system:

 - Visual inspection of the condenser coil and blower wheel to determine whether they’re clean